 Linking Research to Evidence-Based Action for Patients, Providers and Policy Decision Makers

 Sunday 14 June – Tuesday 16 June 2020

 ABSTRACT SUBMISSION GUIDELINES

-- Accepted abstracts will be published as submitted in the online version of the Society’s peer-reviewed journal, Medical Decision Making, on the SMDM website and at the Annual Meeting.
-Please follow the formatting guidelines and spell check your abstract.
-Changes to submitted abstracts will not be accepted after the submission deadline, 11:59 pm PT, Tuesday, May 28, 2019.
-All submissions will be reviewed by the Scientific Review Committee, and notifications will be sent to presenting authors in July 2019.
+- Accepted abstracts will be published as submitted on the SMDM European Conference website, in the Conference app and in the online version of the Society’s journal, Medical Decision Making.
+Changes to submitted abstracts will not be accepted after the submission deadline, 11:59 PM CET on Tuesday 4 February 2020.
+All submissions will be reviewed by the Scientific Review Committee, and notifications will be sent to presenting authors in late March 2020.

-- Accepted abstracts must have at least one presenting author who registers for and attends the Annual Meeting.
+- Accepted abstracts must have at least one presenting author who registers for and attends the European Conference.
 Author(s) are responsible for expenses associated with the submission and presentation of an abstract.

-- Authors or co-authors from industry/pharmaceutical companies are eligible to submit abstracts.
+- Authors or co-authors can be from industry/pharmaceutical companies.

 - SMDM welcomes an unlimited number of abstract submissions per presenter.
 However, a maximum of 2 abstracts will be accepted as oral presentations.
 Any additional accepted abstracts beyond the 2 oral presentations will be slotted as poster presentations.
 There is no limit to the number of poster presentations per person.

 Scientific abstracts for oral or poster presentation are welcome in a wide range of topics relevant to medical decision making.
 For review purposes, submitted abstracts will be grouped in the following categories:

 Relevant Topics Include